Kreusada/Kreusada-Cogs/ram/README.rst

 Usage
 -----

-This cog is going to show your bot's uptime, with extra information and stats about the bot.
+This cog will display your client's RAM usage.

 .. _ram-commands: